pmadinga/tshimolong/README.md

 For Tshimolong Surveys, I will use the plain old `create-react-app`.
 My reason is to not over-engineer the application beyond my control.
 I support this decision because if it was a production platform and I had to scale the app, I can easily slap on Next.JS or even Nest.JS.
 I know it would be easy to scale up rather than down.

 ### Libraries used
 For the purpose of saving data, I will not commit the node modules.
-If you would clone this repo would have to install the packages/libraries I used
+If you would clone this repo, you would have to install the packages/libraries I used

 To install the project dependencies.
 Run